News

 Ideally you should be at B2, but a B1+ paired with a hearty dose of good will and sustained effort can also lead to success in the course.

-The attached document called 'What your level of English on entry should be' explains:
+The document The level of English you are expected to have on entry explains:

 a. what is expected of you in terms of English language competence;